jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## A Techvolution Battle Scene.
 Wikipedia vs. Books.
 Internet Age vs. Industrial Age

-Before we return to the battle with Darth Blockbuster, let's get more backstory on the war to upgrade our civlization to the Internet Age by talking about another antagonists, Darth Enclyclopedia.
+Before we return to the battle with Darth Blockbuster Stargazer, let's get more backstory on the war to upgrade our civlization to the Internet Age.
+There's lots more stuff to improve then just storytelling technology; like our general knowledge.

 Humanity is always asking questions.
 Some of those today might be, why are the movies so expensive, are candy applies real apples, or, more importantly, what are proven techniques to stop malaria infections.
 Humanity deal with all these questions by creating a reference tool.

 Our first reference tool was the wisdom of our elders.
 The first technological upgrades were papyrus scrolls and ink (around 2300 BC) and books (about 300 BC), which turned some elders into experts like Hippocrates and Aristotle.
 When wood-pulp paper (1200) and the printing press (1456) were invented, humanity unleashed mass-produced books.
 Now experts could share knowledge between themselves and educate the masses.
 We called the reference books encyclopedias.
-As Douglass already showed us, knowledge is the greatest lever of power.
+And as Douglass already showed us, knowledge is the greatest lever of power.

 That's why encyclopedias were a massive hit; up until a generation ago, many households proudly included a physical encyclopedia collection in their library. _The Encyclopedia Britannica_ (1878) was the standard.
 In 1933 it started to be re-published every year to keep people updated to the latest facts.
 When the Internet Age hit in the 1970s, home computers, digital printers, and telecommunications meant encyclopedias were written and stored digitally.
 But they remained a set of printed books and CD's controlled by experts.

 Then came the world wide web (1991), a new technology that brought the internet, and the Internet Age, directly to Main Street.
-The internet unlocked many new tools like websites, forums, blogs, and something called "wikis."
+The web let anyone on Main Street send and receive information, and therefore unlocked many new tools like websites, forums, blogs, and something called "wikis."
 Wiki software lets anyone write or edit a webpage by pressing "edit now."
 All changes are saved, so anyone can erase errors or vandalism by pressing "undo now."
 For years programmers used wikis to write technical manuals collaboratively.

 As web boomed in the late '90s, protagonist Jimmy Wales wondered if the web could upgrade encyclopedias.
 Today, most of us curious about things like the movies or malaria know this story ends with a free online encyclopedia anyone can edit called Wikipedia.
 It became the poster child for the era of mass-collaboration.
 But it didn't start out that way.